localgovdrupal/docs/docs/src/devs/index.md

 ## Get involved

 LocalGov Drupal needs developers to help push forward features and issues.
-If you are a developer in a council using or considering Localgov Drupal please [get in touch](mailto:hello@localgovdrupal.org)!
+If you are a developer in a council using or considering LocalGov Drupal please [get in touch](mailto:hello@localgovdrupal.org)!

 We also encourage contributions from suppliers supporting councils using LocalGov Drupal.